 This is one of our favourite walks for discovering Bingley as a first time visitor or even as a resident.
 It will take you all around the town on a walk of discovery.
 Bingley is an old market town and was granted the status in 1212 by King John.
-It also has a textile industrial heritage which you can't miss in the urban landscape with its many chimneys.
-However, the most interesting features you will see on this walk are Myrtle Park and Prince of Wales Park, the Leeds and Liverpool Canal with its Five Rise Locks – the town's crown jewel – and the spectacular views from Gilstead Crag or Gilstead Moor, a rugged rock overhanging above Bingley!
+It also has a textile industrial heritage which you can’t miss in the urban landscape with its many chimneys.
+However, the most interesting features you will see on this walk are Myrtle Park and Prince of Wales Park, and the Leeds and Liverpool Canal with its Five Rise Locks – the town’s crown jewel.
+But the real highlight awaits above the town: Gilstead Moor, the moorland ridge above Bingley, where Gilstead Crag rises from the heather with panoramic views across the Aire Valley and beyond.

 Views of Bingley and Aire Valley from Gilstead Crag

-Panorama view of Bingley Town with St Ives Estate and Harden Valley in background.
-Taken from Gilstead Crag (Gilstead Moor)
+Panoramic view of Bingley from Gilstead Crag on Gilstead Moor, with St Ives Estate and Harden Valley beyond

 Myrtle Park